 Creative intelligence is our ability to call upon existing knowledge and skills to effectively handle new and unusual situations.
 Because creative intelligence involves using past experiences, it is also called experiential intelligence.
 People with high creative intelligence have great insight, imagination, and are able to formulate new ideas.
 For example, painters are often able to use their imagination to paint original artwork.
 Unlike analytical intelligence, creative intelligence is often overlooked by intelligence tests.

-PowerWood’s Authentic Communication Model (ACM), part of the Multilevel Emotion Regulation Theory (MERT), is a very helpful tool in how to effectively communicate with one self and others, is partly inspired on this Theory.
+PowerWood’s Authentic Communication Model (ACM), part of the Multifaceted Emotion Regulation Theory (MERT, is a very helpful tool in how to effectively communicate with oneself and others, and is partly inspired by this Theory.

 Wisdom or Emotional Intelligence